Let’s Hook Up, Wait. I Mean, Let’s Go Out On A Date…

 I really do appreciate you taking a chance and voicing your opinion.
 We (men and women) need to have more frank discussions about desire, sexual preferences, and how we want to relate to each other in and out of the bedroom.

-I didn’t “find myself on a date” I realised during the date, with an attractive woman who was within my desired age range who happened to be younger than me and not a mom.
-It was my realization that we had nothing in common (yes we seemed to have a lot of spark on txt messages and via email) once we were sitting at a table together.
+I didn’t “find myself on a date” I realized during the date, with an attractive woman who was within my desired age range who happened to be younger than me and not a mom.
+It was my realization that we had nothing in common (yes we seemed to have a lot of spark on text messages and via email) once we were sitting at a table together.
 It was a moment of finding myself, not discovering that she was younger.
 I discovered that I wasn’t interested in this attractive, younger, woman for a variety of reasons I tried to articulate.
 I understand the knee-jerk reaction.
 There are just as many women in online dating who do the exact same thing.
 Again, that is not what I am looking for.
 And sex is way off in the future, for ME.
 What she might be thinking, her motivations for sitting at the table are for us to discover, hopefully, via clear and honest communication.

 The Dating a Divorced Dad series continues: